mattleaverton/website-tools/content/projects/woodworking/electric-1.md

 "Wire it myself, I'm an EE!" :/ - Dec 12, 2008 images

-Forgetting how to use all of the settings available
+Forgetting how to use all the available settings

 Neck replacement surgery - broken bolts; neck wasn't ultimately that great